 - 1. Astronomy, a Pearson Custom Library publication, that contains material from the books Life in the Universe, by Jeffrey Bennett and Seth Shostak, and The Cosmic Perspective, by Jeffrey Bennett et al. You should be aware that, at present, no single textbook covers the material at an introductory level and in a balanced way.
 Although we have chosen a good text which touches on many of the ideas covered in the course, coverage is uneven.
 Some areas exceed the depth appropriate for this course, and some areas are covered only superficially.
 We may post additional material on D2L to complement the textbook.
-Thus, attendance at the lectures is essential to your success in this course. - 2.
-Weird Life: the search for life that is very, very different from our own.
+Thus, attendance at the lectures is essential to your success in this course. - Weird Life: the search for life that is very, very different from our own.
 David Toomey (2013) W.W.
-Norton.

-Note: You are expected to have taken at least two different science courses at the high school and/or university level.
+Norton. - Please note that the topic of this class very dynamic, where discoveries are made every single day.
+We reserve the right to assign additional material at our discretion. - Please note that you are expected to have taken at least two different science courses at the high school and/or university level.
 Please note that this is a 200-level science course.
 Take that into consideration when you "budget" your study time.